Why Invest In Silver

 Why invest in silver, when gold is the ‘go to’ precious metal?

-If you currently invest in a precious metals then it’s likely to be gold, and with good reason.
+If you currently invest in a precious metal then it’s likely to be gold and with good reason.
 As the most popular of the precious metals, gold is recognised as a valuable commodity and is available in a range of formats and weights, which are easily tradable.
 Gold has historically been a reliable way to both protect and grow your wealth.

 But gold is not the only precious metal investment.
 Experienced investors know that, as with all types of investment, having all your eggs in one basket isn’t a good idea.
 It’s unlikely that all the shares in your portfolio are in one company, so why not consider diversifying your holdings in precious metals too?
+In fact, it’s not only us who are excited about the potential of silver.
+5 years ago, 95% of our enquiries were for gold.
+Roll on to today, and our sales are now split 50/50 between the two precious metals.
 Metal diversification is a sound strategy for many reasons: